 Field Name Description Session time remaining The duration that the current VPN session will remain active before credentials must be re-entered or the session manually extended.
-Session Duration Tunnel type This describes whether connection is a VPN tunnel or a port/application mapping through SAM (Secure Access Manager).
+Session Duration Tunnel type This describes that the connection is a VPN tunnel.
 VPN type The protocol used to create the tunnel (SSL or ESP).
 Assigned IPv4 The IPv4 address assigned to the Pulse virtual adapter.
 Bytes in Number of bytes received through the tunnel.
 Bytes out Number of bytes sent through the tunnel.

-Connection Source This describes how the Pulse client received the connection entry: If the value is Preconfigured, then the connection entry came from a Connection Set that was downloaded from a gateway.
+Field Name Description Connection Source This describes how the Pulse client received the connection entry: If the value is Preconfigured, then the connection entry came from a Connection Set that was downloaded from a gateway.
 If the value is User-added, then the connection entry was manually added by the end user with the Pulse client UI.
 And if the value is Dynamic, then it means that the connection entry was resulted from launching the Pulse client by connecting a web browser to a Pulse Secure gateway and pressing the "Start" button on the web page.